Who is John Pomeroy?

 From that experience on, I knew I wanted to make Cornwall my home and have subsequently spent a significant part of my life trying to work out how I could achieve that!

-Following an apprenticeship in engineering and industrial management, I have been fortunate to work both for, and alongside, some formidable business leaders; predominantly initialising, building, growing and running the European, Middle East & African region for American software companies.
+Following an apprenticeship in engineering and industrial management, I have been fortunate to work both for, and alongside, some formidable business leaders; predominantly initialising, building, growing and running the European, Middle East and African region for American software companies.

 Growth wasn’t just an option; it was the job, constantly exploring where, when & how the best expansion potential was.
 Hiring great people to share in both the burden of work and the satisfaction of success, while building business relationships with partner organisations to compound growth potential.